choyt/react-accessible-components/README.md

 While any combination of widgets, text, and graphics may be included in a single cell, grids that do not follow one of these two cell design and focus movement patterns add complexity for authors or users or both.
 The reference implementations included in the example section below demonstrate some strategies for making other cell designs as accessible as possible, but the most widely accessible experiences are likely to come by applying the above two patterns.

 ### Editing And Navigating Inside A Cell
-While navigation keys, such as arrow keys, are moving focus from cell to cell, they are not available to perform actions like operate a combobox or move an editing caret inside of a cell.
+While navigation keys, such as arrow keys, are moving focus from cell to cell, they are not available to perform actions like operate a ComboBox or move an editing caret inside of a cell.
 The user may need keys that are used for grid navigation to operate elements inside a cell if a cell contains:
 * Editable content.
 * Multiple widgets.
 * A widget that utilizes arrow keys in its interaction model, such as a radio group or slider.